Boys hoops: Warren Central keeps winning, sets up juicy semifinal

 “I thought it was a pretty first half,” said Beyers, Warren Central’s second-year coach.
 “Defensively.”

-Warren Central is all about defense, a major reason it is 11-0 and ranked No. 7 in the state in Class 4A.
+Warren Central is all about defense — a major reason it is 11-0 and ranked No. 7 in the state in Class 4A.
 The Warriors will need all it can get on Friday night at Southport in a juicy matchup against fellow unbeaten and No. 1-ranked North Central.

 “We want North Central,” said Warren Central senior Mack Smith, who scored 14 of his game-high 15 points in the second half.
 “We’re going to go out there and play hard like we did (Wednesday night).
 They beat us two times last year and we want revenge.”